MATHÄI Reserve Brut

 On the variety and origins of this sparkling wine:

-The Burgundian grape variety Chardonnay is used to make this vintage sparkling wine enjoy the best possible conditions for achieving optimum ripeness at the Monastery Wine Estate’s sites in Vienna.
+The Burgundian grape variety Chardonnay is used to make this sparkling wine enjoy the best possible conditions for achieving optimum ripeness at the Abbey Wine Estate’s sites in Vienna.
 Only wine from the first pressing is used to make Mathäi Brut.

 Stift Klosterneuburg Wine Estate:

-Since its foundation in 1114 Klosterneuburg monastery has been growing wine and therefore is the oldest wine estate of Austria.
+Since its foundation in 1114 Klosterneuburg Abbey has been growing wine and therefore is the oldest wine estate of Austria.
 With 108 Hectares of vineyards it is one of the country‘s largest and most renowned estates.
 The vineyards are situated in selected top locations in Klosterneuburg, Vienna, Gumpoldskirchen and Tattendorf.

 Since the year 2009 it is the first carbon neutral wine estate in Europe.

-The sparkling wines of Klosterneuburg Monastery Wine Estate are named after Christoph II.
+The sparkling wines of Klosterneuburg Abbey Wine Estate are named after Christoph II.
 Mathäi.
-Mathäi – a contemporary of Dom Perignon and provost of Klosterneuburg Monastery from 1686 to 1706 – performed great services toward the development of winemaking in Klosterneuburg.
-To honour him, the Monastery sparkling wines bear the name »Mathäi«.
+Mathäi – a contemporary of Dom Perignon and provost of Klosterneuburg Abbey from 1686 to 1706 – performed great services toward the development of winemaking in Klosterneuburg.
+To honour him, the Abbey sparkling wines bear the name »Mathäi«.

 Winegrowing Region: Vienna